frankaemika/docs/source/overview.rst

 ``franka_ros`` connects Franka Emika research robots with the entire ROS ecosystem.
 It provides functionality equivalent to ``libfranka`` for `ROS Control <https://wiki.ros.org/ros_control>`_.
-In combination with ``franka_description``, it allows visualization (e.g. RViz) and kinematic simulations. `MoveIt! <https://wiki.ros.org/moveit>`_ integration makes it easy to move the robot and control the gripper, and the provided examples show you how to control your robot using ROS.
+Additionally, it includes `URDF <https://wiki.ros.org/urdf>`_ models and detailed 3D meshes of our robots and end effectors, which allows visualization (e.g. RViz) and kinematic simulations.
+`MoveIt! <https://wiki.ros.org/moveit>`_ integration makes it easy to move the robot and control the gripper, and the provided examples show you how to control your robot using ROS.